PaulWendt96/AbbyResume/docs/about/README.md

 - title: instagram
   link: https://www.instagram.com
 - title: email
-  link: 'mailto:lily6[at]gmail.com'
+  link: 'mailto:abbyforman6[at]gmail.com'
 actions:
 footer: Made with ♥ by Fing.
 Powered by VuePress
 ---

 <AboutCard :frontmatter="$page.frontmatter" >

-Thanks for visiting my online resume!
+Thank you for visiting my online resume!
 I'm currently work in Boston, MA as a Network Contractor at United Health.
 Prior to United Health, I attended Bentley University, where I graduated with a double major in health and economics.